ethereum/pm/All Core Devs Meetings/Meeting 53.md

 - Constantinople postponement
 - Difficulty bomb update
-- how to mitigate the SSTORE net gas metering security issue
+- How to mitigate the SSTORE net gas metering security issue
-- how and when to redo the hard fork
+- How and when to redo the hard fork
 - Post-mortem: how did this happen? how do we prevent it from happening again?

 Roadmap